 Your rent is likely to be your biggest expense, with utilities and bills coming in at a close second.
 It’s important to prioritise these payments, as they usually have unfortunate repercussions if payments are either missed or delayed, such as additional fees or interest.
 These payments could include:

-TIP: If you’re looking for a hassle-free way of paying your bills and utilities, use @splitthebills, this means you’ll only have one fixed payment coming out every month – with no nasty price increases in the Winter!
+TIP: If you’re looking for a hassle-free way of paying your bills and utilities, use @splitthebills.
+This means you’ll only have one fixed payment coming out every month – with no nasty price increases in the winter!
 You’ll also not have to worry about setting up or cancelling individual contracts as we manage everything for you!

 We bet you have a Netflix subscription.
 How about Spotify?
-Direct debits like these can sneak up on your, especially if they’re in small payments and are scattered throughout the year.
+Direct debits like these can sneak up on you, especially if they’re in small payments and are scattered throughout the year.
 It’s important to keep on top of these payments so you won’t face any surprise ‘card-declines’ when it’s your round at the pub.

 Have a look at your bank account from the last few months and pay attention to all the direct debits you’ve set up, or any regular payments you know you need to make.
 These could include:

 These small payments add up without you even realising.
 While you’re here, see if there’s any way you could reduce those direct debits.
 Could you share a Netflix account with someone?
 Or use Spotify Family to pay less each month?
 Can you change your phone plan?
-Shop around to double check you’re getting the best deals for what you actually need, as sometimes you’ll be surprised at some of the cheaper alternatives.
+Shop around to double-check you’re getting the best deals for what you actually need, as sometimes you’ll be surprised at some of the cheaper alternatives.

 TIP: See if you can arrange for your direct debits to all come out on the same day every month so you know exactly what is coming out of your bank and when.
 You’ll then know the exact amount you have left to work with each month.